-The magazine, which hosts the annual star-studded fashion extravaganza at New York City’s Metropolitan Museum of Art, dubbed the theme for the 2023 event “Karl Lagerfeld: A Line of Beauty” and says it will “examine the life - and creative legacy - of the late designer, who shaped the face of fashion for more than half a century”.
+Vogue, which hosts the annual star-studded fashion extravaganza at New York City’s Metropolitan Museum of Art, announced in September 2022 the theme for the 2023 event would be “Karl Lagerfeld: A Line of Beauty”.

-On 18 January, Vogue shared additional details about the upcoming theme of the gala, and the Costume Institute’s corresponding exhibition, with the fashion outlet revealing that the 2023 dress code will be “in honour of Karl”.
+In January, Vogue shared additional details about the theme of the gala, and the Costume Institute’s corresponding exhibition, with the fashion outlet revealing that the theme will “examine the life - and creative legacy - of the late designer, who shaped the face of fashion for more than half a century,” and that the official dress code for the 1 May event will be “in honour of Karl”.

 The widely celebrated German designer, who died in 2019 at the age of 85, was best known for his work as the creative director of the French fashion house Chanel, a position he held from 1983 until his death.
 Lagerfeld was also the creative director of Fendi and his eponymous Karl Lagerfeld label.

-While his legacy and contributions to the fashion industry live on, the designer’s highly controversial opinions and beliefs have also resurfaced in light of Vogue’s upcoming tribute.
+While his legacy and contributions to the fashion industry live on, the designer’s highly controversial opinions and beliefs have also resurfaced in light of the museum and Vogue’s upcoming tribute.

-Jameela Jamil took to Instagram to condemn the decision, referencing the “distinctly hateful” way Lagerfeld used his platform to attack marginalised groups and public figures throughout his career.
+Jameela Jamil was among those who condemned the choice, with the actress taking to Instagram to criticise the “distinctly hateful” way Lagerfeld used his platform to attack marginalised groups and public figures throughout his career.

 “This man... was indeed, supremely talented, but used his platform in such a distinctly hateful way, mostly towards women, so repeatedly and up until the last years of his life, showing no remorse, offering no atonement, no apology, no help to groups he attacked... there was no explanation for his cruel outbursts,” Jamil wrote.